-Select the corresponding symbol.
+The state of the corresponding symbol.

-If the "Avoid highways", "Avoid tollroads" or "Avoid ferries" route criteria are selected, route calculation may take considerably longer. ◀
+If the route criteria "Avoid highways",

+"Avoid tollroads" or "Avoid ferries" are

+selected, then this can add significantly to the

+calculation time of the route.

 WORD-MATCHING PRINCIPLE

 The system's word-matching principle makes it easier to enter the names of towns or streets.
 The system runs ongoing checks, comparing your destination entries with the data stored on the navigation DVD as the basis for instant response.
 The benefits for you include: